[−][src]Trait gio::ApplicationExt

 The hold count is ignored.

-Take care if your code has called ApplicationExt::hold
+Take care if your code has called ApplicationExt::hold on the application and

 is therefore still expecting it to exist.

-(Note that you may have called ApplicationExt::hold
+(Note that you may have called ApplicationExt::hold indirectly, for example

-through gtk_application_add_window
+through gtk_application_add_window.)

-The result of calling Application::run
+The result of calling Application::run again after it returns is

 unspecified.